Amazon grocery service slowly returns in India after e-commerce disruption

-NEW DELHI/MUMBAI, Feb 5 (Reuters) - Amazon.com Inc’s grocery service is slowly returning on its India website after the online retail giant faced disruption from revised e-commerce curbs which kicked in on Feb.
+NEW DELHI/MUMBAI (Reuters) - Amazon.com Inc’s grocery service is slowly returning on its India website after the online retail giant faced disruption from revised e-commerce curbs which kicked in on Feb.
 1.

 New federal rules, which bar companies from selling products via vendors in which they have an equity interest, forced Amazon India to remove hundreds of thousands of products from its site last week.